Local well-posedness of the Vlasov-Poisson-Landau system and related models: Introduction

-The main result in \cite{flynn2023massless} is conditioned on the existence of sufficiently regular solutions to the limiting system \eqref{eq:VPLion''}.
-However, even for the system \eqref{eq:VPLunit}, it appears that a local well-posedness result for large data is missing from the literature.
-The works \cite{he2014well, henderson2019local, henderson2020local} prove such a result in the case of the inhomogeneous Landau system.
-Also worth mentioning is the LWP result \cite{chaturvedi2019local} in the case of hard potentials.
-However, it is not immediately clear that these results imply an analogous result for the systems considered here.
-On the other hand, the work \cite{guo2012vlasov} proves global well-posedness of the system \eqref{eq:VPLunit} for perturbations of Maxwellian.
-The goal of this paper is to prove local well-posedness for the systems \eqref{eq:VPLunit} and \eqref{eq:VPLion''} with a periodic spatial domain in $L^2$ based weighted anisotropic Sobolev spaces for large initial data.
+The main result in \cite{flynn2024massless} is conditioned on the existence of sufficiently regular solutions to the limiting system \eqref{eq:VPLion''}.
+Even for the system \eqref{eq:VPLunit}, it appears that a local well-posedness result for large data is missing from the literature, \highlightEdit{although there are several works which answer a similar questions.} The works \cite{he2014well, henderson2019local, henderson2020local} prove such a result in the case of the inhomogeneous Landau system.
+Also worth mentioning is the local well-posedness result \cite{chaturvedi2019local} in the case of hard potentials.
+However, it is not immediately clear that any of these works imply an analogous result for the systems considered here.
+On the other hand, the work \cite{guo_global_2010} proves global well-posedness of the system \eqref{eq:VPLunit} for perturbations of Maxwellian. \highlightEdit{Very recently, \cite{guillen2023landau} proved that the homogeneous Landau equation enjoys global well-posedness.}

+The goal of this paper is to prove local well-posedness for the systems \eqref{eq:VPLunit} and \eqref{eq:VPLion''} with a periodic spatial domain in $L^2$ based weighted anisotropic Sobolev spaces for large initial data. \highlightEdit{ We emphasize that the solutions of the ion system \eqref{eq:VPLion''} constructed in Theorem \ref{thm:LWP}-(i) below are compatible with the hypothesis of the main theorem in \cite{flynn2024massless}, allowing us to rigorously take the massless electron limit (see Remark \ref{rem:compatibility} for details).}